 As we stated, you aren’t going to play if you can’t help the team win (a.k.a. help the coach keep his job).
 The coaches literally feed their families this way.
 This is not high school where he or she is making their money from teaching at the school and just doing basketball for fun.

-First of all, freshman have upperclassmen who are more experienced and usually stronger and more skilled that they have to compete with.
-Then there’s also other players typically in the same class that they are competing with for minutes.
+First of all, freshman compete with upperclassmen who are more experienced, usually stronger and more skilled.
+Then there’s also other players typically in the same recruiting class competing for minutes.
 And we already mentioned Junior College transfers and graduate transfers on top of that.

 Think you’re going to come in and start right away as a freshman?

 Shoot, you’ll be lucky just to get a few minutes a game (if that) in most cases!

 So what do these 4 truths add up to?